OCamlverse/ocamlverse.github.io/content/metaprogramming.md

 particularly ones that involve reducing boilerplate code.
 For example, there's usually no need to write code manually for the serialization or comparison of types.

+The history and current situation of the PPX ecosystem is presented elegantly in [this post](https://discuss.ocaml.org/t/the-future-of-ppx/3766).

 ## PPX Extensions

 This is a list of PPX extensions currently available.